 2.K-2-ETS1-3.
 Analyze data from tests of two objects designed to solve the same design problem to compare the strengths and weaknesses of how each object performs.*

+Clarification Statements:

+Data can include observations and be either qualitative or quantitative.

+Examples can include how different objects insulate cold water or how different types of grocery bags perform.

 [Note: K-2-ETS1-1 and K-2-ETS1-2 are found in Grade 1]